Research website of Vyacheslav Gorchilin

 Where does the energy

-The famous free energy researcher Don Smith believed that the famous Einstein formula E=mc2 describes a way to store energy.
-This approach clearly represents what we will talk about next.
+The famous free energy researcher Don Smith believed that Einstein's famous formula E=mc2 describes a way to store energy.
+This approach is the best visual representation of what we will talk about next.

-The potential energy of the system of electrons will be maximum if the capacity of the capacitor in which they are located tends to zero.
-Apparently, such a limiting state of the system of electrons is an electron gas or an electron plasma in vacuum.
+The potential energy of the electron system will be maximum if the capacitance of the capacitor in which they are located tends to zero.
+Apparently, such a limiting state of the electron system is an electron gas or electron plasma in a vacuum.

-This is the same answer to the original question — Where does the energy go if the capacity of the system of electrons is increased?
-Electrons are simply bound by the capacity and cease to be free, and the larger the capacity, the more they are bound.
+This is also the answer to the original question - where does the energy go if the capacitance of the electron system is increased?
+The electrons are simply bound by the capacitance and cease to be free, and the larger the capacitance, the more bound they are.

 Where is the second half of the mass-energy?